mzhang28/blog/content/posts/2021-06-17-tracking-links.md

 get more "insight" into how your emails are doing.

 Even worse, the original senders aren't the only ones getting the info, either.
-These middlemen companies could hold on to the data and there's no saying they can't use it for other purposes or sell it.
+These middlemen could hold on to the data and there's no saying they can't use it for other purposes or sell it.

 Unfortunately, sending email isn't really going to get any easier, partly because of the way email fundamentally works: without all of the security